-1. Why get a PhD in nursing and health care innovation?
+1. Why get a PhD in nursing and healthcare innovation?

 2. Is a nursing degree required to apply to the program?

 No, a nursing degree is not required.
 While many students who apply to the program have nursing degrees, students from health and behavioral health-related fields are also eligible to apply.
-It is up to each applicant to make a case for how their educational background has prepared them for the Nursing and Health Innovation PhD program.
+It is up to each applicant to make a case for how their educational background has prepared them for the Nursing and Healthcare Innovation PhD program.

 3. Is full-time enrollment required?